Tantura: British Mandate period

 According to the British Mandate's 1922 census of Palestine, al-Tantura had a population of 750 inhabitants; 749 Muslims and 1 Roman Catholic Christian, increasing in the 1931 census to 953; 944 Muslims, 8 Christians and 1 Jew.
 During this period Tantura's houses, situated along the beach, were constructed from stone.
 In addition to the boys' school, a girls' school was founded in 1937-38.
 There were two Islamic holy sites in the village, including a maqam (shrine) dedicated to an Abd ar-Rahman Sa'd ad-Din.

 During the British Mandate, the fish catch increased from six tons in 1928 to 1,622 tons in 1944.
 The major agricultural products were grain, vegetables, and fruit.
 In 1944/45 a total of 26 dunams was devoted to citrus and bananas, 6,593 to cereals and 287 dunams to orchards, mainly olives.

 In Sami Hadawi's land and population survey in 1945, the town had a population 1,490; 20 Christians and 1,470 Muslims, and a total land area of 14,250 dunams.
 Of this, Arabs used 26 dunums for citrus and bananas, 6,593 to cereals; 287 dunums were irrigated or used for orchards, while a total of 123 dunams were built-up (urban) land.

+Palestine Railways main line from Haifa to Kantara via Lydda had a station serving Tantura.
+In March 1954 the railroad department at the Ministry of Transportation renamed the station into Dor.
+Up to 1956, the Israel Railways timetable listed the station as Dor (Tantura); from 1957 onwards, only the name Dor was posted.
+In 1977 the railway station was abolished.